Leandro Vieira

 Leandro Vieira is a Brazilian jiu-jitsu instructor and competitor, and a co-founder of Checkmat.
 He is also the Brazilian jiu-jitsu head coach for the MMA team at American Kickboxing Academy, renowned for being one of the most successful teams in the world.

 Brazilian jiu-jitsu

-Leandro Vieira began training jiu-jitsu at a very young age: only 5 years old.
-He is known as one of the best Brazilian jiu-jitsu instructors in the world.
+Leandro Vieira began training jiu-jitsu at five years old.
 He has won medals at IBJJF Championships such as the Brazilian jiu-jitsu World Championships, Brazilian Nationals, Paulista Regionals, Las Vegas Open and Submission Ink Grappling Tournament.
 He holds a 4th-Degree Black Belt in Brazilian jiu-jitsu.